|

 awareness.

-And I am also hoping that there will soon be a formation of a group of Indigenous America
+And I am also hoping that there will soon be a formation of a group of America Indigenous

 environmental activists, who will then canoe from Mille Lacs Lake down

-Wakan Wakpa to its confluence with the Mississippi River, and
+Watpa Wahkon to its confluence with the Mississippi River, and

 in the process also stopping along the way and setting up colorful tepees and